Benefits of Nature for Children

 What Are the Benefits of Playing in a Natural Environment?

-Outdoor play fosters children's intellectual, emotional, social, and physical development.
-By being outside and surrounded by nature, children experience an ever-changing and free-flowing environment that stimulates all their senses.
+Outdoor play nurtures children's intellectual, emotional, social, and physical development.
+Being outside and surrounded by nature, children experience an ever-changing and free-flowing environment that stimulates all their senses.

 1. Intellectual Benefits